RiverGlide/CukeSalad/README.md

       Given I am a Calculating Individual
       And I was able to switch on the calculator
-      When I attempt to add: the number '10' to the number '10' Then I should get the answer '20'
+      When I attempt to add: the number '10' to the number '10' Then I should see the answer '20'

 Notice that we've reused 'switch on the calculator'.